bmoers/sn-using-table-api-right-to-extract-large-volumes/readme.md

 ## Problem description

-Loading data correctly from ServiceNow can be challenging if the records in ServiceNow do frequently change, ACLS apply or data is deleted.
+Loading data correctly from ServiceNow can be challenging if the records in ServiceNow do frequently change, ACL's apply or data is deleted.

 Daniel Draes wrote a [ServiceNow Community article](https://community.servicenow.com/community?id=community_article&sys_id=80ec3bb7db13c890414eeeb5ca961929) about this topic.
 However the solution he proposed has some drawbacks.